WHAT IS DOCUMENTARY WEDDING PHOTOGRAPHY?

 The premise and execution is so simple because it could be just a mechanical and mindless process that anyone with a camera can do.
-What it is, is easy to define but you know that end results couldn’t be more different: Ask five photographers to document a wedding and you’ll get five different sets of pictures, quite likely to be drastically so.
+What it is, is easy to define but end results couldn’t be more different: Ask five photographers to document a wedding and you’ll get five different sets of pictures, quite likely to be drastically so.
 We photographers take pictures of what we’re drawn to: Some gravitate towards the showcases.
 Images heavy with details shots and centrepieces; Some opt for the ethereal where blurry background are just as important as the in-focus; Some seek flattering light, and having found it, will wait for something to happen and then craft; Some will just seek – using their eyes to look for gesture, their ears for conversation, then spontaneously shoot for the moment.

 A good reportage photographer is patient.
 They’re patient in seeking out light, waiting for moments, hunting for thoughtful compositions.
 They’re skilled in deciding when to click that shutter button, to make that confident decision of what is the nadir of the moment, and then try to get one even better.